Jordonbc/VREngine/README.md

 VREngine is setup in a way that allows users to make plugins that can be used the extend the functionality of VREngine.

 - [VR Guns](https://github.com/Jordonbc/VREngineGuns)

+## Disclaimer

+This plugin contains content used from the 3rd person character template Epic Games provides e.g. Mannequin.
+This is to be used as a placeholder and testing purposes and should not be used in production as stated in the [marketplace guidelines under 2.1.e](https://www.unrealengine.com/en-US/marketplace-guidelines#21e).

 ## License

 This project is licensed under the [GNU General Public License v3.0](https://github.com/Jordonbc/VREngine/blob/master/license)